milzj/EnsembleControlSimulation/README.md

-# Supplementary code for the paper: Title of paper
+# Supplementary code for the manuscript: Convergence rates for ensemble-based solutions to optimal control of uncertain dynamical systems
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/scientificcomputing/example-paper/HEAD)

 This repository contains supplementary code for the paper